lucasefe/gitconfig-i18n/README.md

 ## Install

-Add this to your `.gitconfig`, using the your own absolute path to the localized .gitconfig file.
+Add this to your `.gitconfig`, using your own absolute path to the localized gitconfig file.

 ```
 [include]